 One of the biggest benefits of outsourcing payroll is the time savings.
 But, it is the most expensive option for managing your payroll, and it makes you lose the most control.

 You can hire a payroll consultant, like a payroll accountant, to help you withhold and deposit taxes.
-Or, you can hire a PEO (professional employer organization) to “hire” your employees so you don’t need to run payroll at all.
+Or, you can use PEO services (professional employer organization) to “hire” your employees so you don’t need to run payroll at all.

 Payroll software is a medium ground between doing payroll by hand and outsourcing payroll.
 Software is cost-efficient.
 You pay a fraction of the cost of outsourcing payroll.
 But, it ensures accuracy and can be run in a matter of minutes.